Gaillac

-Gaillac is a historical town on the Tarn River 25km west of Albi and 50 km north-east of Toulouse, in the Tarn department of the Midi-Pyrenees.
-The town originally developed more than 1000 years ago after a benedictine monastery was constructed here.
+Gaillac is a historical town on the Tarn River 25 kilometres west of Albi and 50 kilometres north-east of Toulouse, in the Tarn department of the Midi-Pyrenees.

+The town originally developed more than 1000 years ago around a benedictine monastery that was constructed here.
 More recently the fame of Gaillac has been built on the fame of the vineyards that surround the town - Gaillac wines are internationally held in very high regard, and you will have ample opportunity to sample and buy them on a visit to the town and the region.

-Exploring Gaillac
+Explore Gaillac

 The most important monument in Gaillac is the Abbey Saint-Michael, with its origins in the 10th century, although it was substantially enhanced in the 13th and 16th centuries and renovated at the end of the 20th century.
 Adjacent to the abbey you can see some remnants of the buildings that were once associated with the abbey itself.